Marda33/SkeuoCord/README.md

 #
 SkeuoCord gives Discord a skeuomorphic overhaul.
 Almost every part of its interface, from channels to the Server Boost page, is themed for a complete look.
 Both dark and light themes *(including the Dark Sidebar option for the light theme)* are supported.

-*To customize user avatar border radiuses, change the related variables in the theme import file.
-You can set all to 999px for circle avatars.*
+*To customize user avatar border radiuses/remove avatar borders, change the related variables in the theme import file.*

 *SkeuoCord supports setting an image as the app background.
 Add the link you want to use to the theme import file.*